-Generally the airport operator bears the greatest responsibility for the management of wildlife FOD.
-Over 80% of bird strikes, and certainly most — if not all — mammal strikes, occur within the airport environment.
-Since airport operators are considered to have invited aircraft to use their facility, and since landing fees are collected in many cases, the courts in most jurisdictions assume that the airport operator has a duty of care to manage wildlife hazards and a duty to warn aircraft operators of the hazards.
-There is considerable case law to support the position that the airport operator is responsible for managing wildlife hazards.
+Airport operators can be held responsible since aircraft use their facility, and landing fees are collected in many cases.
+Because of this, the courts in most jurisdictions assume that the airport operator has a duty of wildlife hazard management to warn aircraft operators of the hazards.
+There is considerable case law to support the position that the airport operator is responsible for managing airport wildlife hazards.

 Some of the initiatives that pilots can take include: